karlwilcox/website-build/blog/_posts/2026-03-11-explorers-club.md

 Or take a different example, not too far away, at least in linear distance from our first.
-The current craze for the sport of team freestyle bodyballing requires an 8 sided court.
+The current craze for the sport of team freestyle bodyballing requires an octagonal court.
 Somewhat unimaginatively, the designers of the main spectator arena simply provided eight tall stands around the court, enclosing the whole in cladding adorned with the various team and league logos.
 The space for this venue was found adjacent to the third starboard side main bay, with